11 March 2024 · By Carly Hibbins

 blue light before and after

 The best blue LED light therapy device for treating mild to moderate acne on the face is our CurrentBody Skin Anti-Acne LED Face Mask.
 It combines blue (415nm) light with anti-inflammatory red (633nm) light to effectively reduce redness, swelling and acne-causing bacteria.
-Together, these wavelengths are 36% more effective at treating acne than blue light alone.
+Our blue light therapy mask offers wavelengths that are 36% more effective at treating acne than blue light alone.

 For the odd breakout, the CurrentBody Skin Anti-Acne LED Pen provides quick spot reduction.
 Although it uses the same light therapy technology as the Anti-Acne LED Face Mask, the pen is a smaller, more compact device.
-It’s perfect for reducing a breakout in 3 minutes, without drying out the skin or disrupting the skin barrier (or your schedule).
+A similar design to other blue light therapy wands, our versatile pen is perfect for reducing a breakout in 3 minutes, without drying out the skin or disrupting the skin barrier (or your schedule).

 blue light therapy